MartinO55/T3A2-Miguelittos-Pizza-Backend/README.md

 ![V2 finalise order](src/Wireframes/V2/PizzaOrderFinaliseV2.png "Finalise order page V2, where users can choose sides and drinks, or add more pizzas")

-The tablet version of the order page adds a popout sidebar with the order details, but continues the same functionality as in the desktop version
+The tablet version of the order page adds a pop-out sidebar with the order details, but continues the same functionality as in the desktop version

 ![V2 Tablet Finalise Order](src/Wireframes/V2/TabletOrderPageV2.png "Finalise order page for tablets, with popout sidebar")